-In the section on each certificate or degree, there is:
+In the section on each certificate or degree, there are four consistent characteristics;

-• A statement of purpose or what type of student the program will serve.
-For example, for the fashion merchandising certificate the catalog states: "The certificate program in fashion merchandising prepares students for immediate employment and to transfer to universities and technical schools of fashion and costume design."
-(I.C.4-2)

-- A general description of the content.
-For an Engineering A.A. the catalog states: "The engineering program provides a general background suitable for a variety of engineering fields including mechanical, civil, aerospace, electrical, computer, and biomedical engineering."
-(I.C.4-1, page 91) - A list of course requirements, including the units required, course numbers, and course titles. - Learning outcomes listed as bullet points under the general description for each degree or certificate.
+- A statement of purpose or what type of student the program will serve.
+For example, for the fashion merchandising certificate the catalog states: "The certificate program in fashion merchandising prepares students for immediate employment and to transfer to universities and technical schools of fashion and costume design" (I.C.4-2). - A general description of the content.
+For an Engineering A.A., the catalog states: "The engineering program provides a general background suitable for a variety of engineering fields including mechanical, civil, aerospace, electrical, computer, and biomedical engineering" (I.C.4-1). - A list of course requirements, including the units required, course numbers, and course titles. - Learning outcomes listed as bullet points under the general description for each degree or certificate.

-Program information can also be found in the Counseling Office (I.C.4-3) where brochures describing programs and contact information are available for students (I.C.4-4).
+Program information can also be found in the Counseling Office where brochures describing programs and contact information are available for students (I.C.4-3; I.C.4-4).
+Distance learning students can find information on online programs through the distance learning webpages.